AdaptivePaste: Code Adaptation through Learning Semantics-aware Variable Usage Representations: Abstract

 \section{Abstract}

 In software development, it is common for programmers to copy-paste or port code snippets and then adapt them to their use case.
-This scenario motivates the \textit{code adaptation} task -- a variant of program repair which aims to adapt variable identifiers in a pasted snippet of code to the surrounding, preexisting source code.
+This scenario motivates the \textit{code adaptation} task -- a variant of program repair which aims to adapt variable identifiers in a pasted snippet of code to the surrounding, preexisting context.
 However, no existing approach has been shown to effectively address this task.
 In this paper, we introduce \thistool, a learning-based approach to source code adaptation, based on transformers and a dedicated dataflow-aware deobfuscation pre-training task to learn meaningful representations of variable usage patterns.
-We evaluate \thistool{} on a dataset of code snippets in Python.
-Results suggest that our model can learn to adapt source code with 79.8\% accuracy.
-To evaluate how valuable is \thistool{} in practice, we perform a user study with 10 Python developers on a hundred real-world copy-paste instances.
-The results show that \thistool{} reduces the dwell time to nearly half the time it takes for manual code adaptation, and helps to avoid bugs.
-In addition, we utilize the participant feedback to identify potential avenues for improvement of \thistool.
+We demonstrate that \thistool{} can learn to adapt Python source code snippets with 67.8\% exact match accuracy.
+We study the impact of confidence thresholds on the model predictions, showing the model precision can be further improved to 85.9\% with our parallel-decoder transformer model in a selective code adaptation setting.
+To assess the practical use of \thistool{} we perform a user study among Python software developers on real-world copy-paste instances.
+The results show that \thistool{} reduces dwell time to nearly half the time it takes to port code manually, and helps to avoid bugs.
+In addition, we utilize the participant feedback to identify potential avenues for improvement.